 Caullen Hudson is always seeking to inspire – it’s just a little different from place to place.
 In the gym, he’s encouraging fitness enthusiasts and flipping tires.
-Outside of the gym at the company where he’s Founder and Executive Producer – SoapBox Productions – he’s encouraging youth and flipping aldermen.
+Outside of the gym at the company where he’s Founder and Executive Producer – SoapBox Productions and Organizing – he’s encouraging youth and flipping aldermen.

 On this week’s episode of #WeGotGoals, Hudson talks about the intersection of wellness, race, and media.
 His spot on the Venn diagram is right where those worlds intersect, and he uses his unique position to spread ideas and encourage action.
 In naming and branding his company, the soapbox sends a pretty clear message about what he and his business partner David A. Moran are creating.
-SoapBox Productions creates media – or micro-docs, as the teams calls them – to spread an idea and encourage incremental change.
+SoapBox Productions and Organizing creates media – or micro-docs, as the teams calls them – to spread an idea and encourage incremental change.

 Also discovered at DePaul – Caullen’s love for fitness.
 It all started when a friend asked him to take on Shaun T.’s Insanity workouts.
 When he did, he fell for the kind of cardio that comes with bodyweight workouts, high knees and burpees.
 And as soon as he saw that DePaul was auditioning new fitness instructors for a bodyweight-specific fitness class, he took it as a sign.